 IF YES → Section 45B FICA tip credit is your first priority.
 Ask your tax preparer if Form 8846 was filed for prior years.
 If not, evaluate amended returns.
 Going forward, confirm Form 8846 is included annually. $35K-$80K+ per year for typical full-service restaurants.

-IF NO (fast casual, counter service, no-tipping model) → Section 45B doesn't apply.
+IF NO (fast casual, counter service, no-tipping model) → Section 45B doesn't apply directly, though a tip line on card payments or delivery-driver tips may still generate a smaller credit -- see the worked example.
 Continue.

-IF YES (10+ new hires/year) → Implement WOTC pre-screening immediately.
-Add IRS Form 8850 to new hire paperwork.
-Submit to state workforce agency within 28 calendar days of hire date for every new employee. $1,200–$9,600 per qualifying hire.
+IF YES (10+ new hires/year) → Implement WOTC pre-screening immediately -- even though the credit is currently lapsed (see WOTC status), keep filing Form 8850 within 28 calendar days of every hire so a retroactive reauthorization can be claimed. $1,200–$9,600 per qualifying hire once active.
 Third-party screening service recommended for 20+ hires/year.

-IF NO (low-turnover operation) → Screen anyway -- even 2-3 qualifying hires per year is meaningful credit.
+IF NO (low-turnover operation) → Screen anyway -- even 2-3 qualifying hires per year is meaningful credit once WOTC is reauthorized.

 IF YES, and you OWN the building → Section 48E for qualifying clean energy systems (30% credit).
 Section 179D for building energy efficiency improvements (up to $5.65/sqft deduction).
 Stack both if applicable systems are different (solar PV + LED lighting + HVAC).